 This event counts towards the KASTEL certificate.
-Further information on how to obtain the certificate can be found on the SECUSO website https://secuso.aifb.kit.edu/Studium_und_Lehre.php).
+Further information on how to obtain the certificate can be found on the SECUSO website (https://secuso.aifb.kit.edu/Studium\und\Lehre.php).

-Praktikum Security, Usability and Society (Master) 2512555, WS 23/24, 3 SWS, Language: German/English, Open in study portal

-Practical course (P)
+Practical lab Security, Usability and Society (Bachelor) 2512554, SS 2024, 3 SWS, Language: German/English, Open in study portal Practical course (P) Online

-The Praktikum "Security, Usability and Society" will cover topics both of usable security and privacy programming, and how to conduct user studies.
-To reserve a place, please, register on the WiWi portal and send an email with your chosen topic, plus a back-up one, to mattia.mossano@kit.edu .
+The Praktikum Security, Usability and Society will cover topics both of usable security and privacy programming, and how to conduct user studies.
+To reserve a place, please, register on the WiWi portal and send an email with your chosen topic, plus a backup one, to mattia.mossano@kit.edu.
 Topics are assigned first-come-first-served until all of them are filled.
-The deadline for the first round is 18.07.2022.
-Topics in italics have been already assigned.
+Topics in italics have already been assigned.